tabiapp/Tabi-App/README.md

 Tabi is a mobile application designed to help travelers understand the culture, language, and local customs of Indonesia.
 The app aims to promote more inclusive tourism by providing guides on etiquette, local cuisine, and attractions.

 ## Key Features
-- **Language Translator**: Translates from English to Bahasa Indonesia.
+- **Language Translator**: Translates from English to Bahasa Indonesia. <i>(Note: Please enable microphone permission in your device settings to use this feature.)</i>
 - **Cultural Guide**: Provides information about local etiquette, such as social interactions, transportation, and household customs.
 - **Local Cuisine**: Recommends traditional dishes from various cities in Indonesia.
 - **Tourist Destinations**: Details popular attractions in major cities like Jakarta, Yogyakarta, Surabaya, and more.